kyhau/aws-cf-templates/README.md

 ## Templates for S3 Static Website Hosting

 1. `S3-StaticWebsiteHosting.template`
-    - Create S3 bucket with Static Website, Versioning and Logging enabled
+    - Create S3 bucket with Static Website, Versioning and Logging enabled.
-    - Create S3 bucket for logging
+    - Create S3 bucket for logging.
-    - Create Bucket Policy for PublicRead access
+    - Create Bucket Policy for PublicRead access.
-    - Create a Managed Policy for managing and uploading files to the S3 bucket
+    - Create a Managed Policy for managing and uploading files to the S3 bucket.
-    - Attach the Managed Policy to the given Group
+    - Attach the Managed Policy to the given Group.

 ## Templates for S3 management

-1. `UserGroups_S3ReadWriteDelete.template`
+1. `S3-WithVersioningAndLogging-ReadWriteDeletePolicy.template`
-    - Create Groups to access resources.

-2. `UserGroups_S3Restricted.template`
+    - Create a S3 bucket with versioning and logging enabled.
-    - Create Groups to access resources.
+    - Create a S3 bucket for logging.

-3. `S3-Buckets-Default.template`
-    - Create default S3 buckets (policies not included)
+    - Create a Managed Policy giving Read-Write-Delete access to the S3 bucket.

-4. `S3-Bucket.template`
+    - Attach the Managed Policy to the given Group of `ReadWriteDeleteGroupName`.

+2. `S3-WithVersioningAndLogging-ReadWriteDeletePolicy-ReadOnlyPolicy.template`
-    - Create a group and managed policy for accessing bucket and ensure the right list of the user are added to the group.
+    - Create a S3 bucket with versioning and logging enabled.

-5. `S3-Bucket-Restricted.template`
-    - Create groups and managed policies for accessing bucket and ensure the right list of the user are added to the group.
+    - Create a S3 bucket for logging.
+    - Create a Managed Policy giving Read-Write-Delete access to the S3 bucket.
+    - Attach the Read-Write-Delete Managed Policy to the given Group of `ReadWriteDeleteGroupName`.
+    - Create a Managed Policy giving Read-only access to the S3 bucket.
+    - Attach the Read-only Managed Policy to the given Group of `ReadGroupName`.

 ## Templates for Logging and Reporting